javierhf/technical-write-me/docs/single-reponsibility-principle-tw/index.md

 ## Roles in a Documentation Project

 **Documentation projects may include some of the following roles:** _subject-matter experts (SME), _collaborators_, _reviewers_, _translators_ and _managers_.
-Ideally we'll have a single persona fitting a single role (and responsibility) but we know that is not always possible.
+Ideally, we'll have a single persona fitting a single role (and responsibility) but we know that is not always possible.

 **In many developer documentation projects technical writers absorb multiple roles:** they are _reviewers_ (editors) and _managers_ at the same time.
 This allows other  _collaborators_ (developers, subject-matter experts, testers, Product Owners, etc.) to focus on their specific tasks. the where they provide more value.

-**That is one of the benefits of having a technical writer:**  your team memmbers can fixate their attention on their specialized tasks while the technical writer focus on converting the information into content.
+**That is one of the benefits of having a technical writer:**  your team members can fixate their attention on their specialized tasks while the technical writer focus on converting the information into content.

-_How do we support this separation of responsabilities?_
+_How do we support this separation of responsibilities?_

 ## Single-Responsibility Principle for Developer Documentation